cloudymoma/gcp-playgroud-public/Bigtable/import_bq_data_dataflow_template.md

 }
 ```

-We have created a middle table in BigQuery, which you may need to transform your data in the same way so that fit the Bigtable schema hence can be smoothly imported.
+We have created a middle table in BigQuery, which you may need to transform your data in the same way so that fits the Bigtable schema hence can be smoothly imported.

 ```sql
 -- Common SQL, but replace the project, dataset & table according to your environment